pubky/hackathon-2025/pubky-live-vote/README.md

 The dev server runs on [http://localhost:5173](http://localhost:5173).
 The first load will automatically request a Pubky Ring session and render the QR code.
 Scan it with the Ring mobile app to authenticate.
 Without the app you can use the bundled mock client, which auto-accepts the login after a short delay.

+For convenience, local development now serves a baked-in leaderboard snapshot and ballot history from `/pubky-live-vote/`.
+This means the leaderboard and activity panels light up immediately without relying on the remote staging homeserver.
+If you prefer to point at a live homeserver you can still override the target using the configuration snippet below.

 ### Production build

 ```bash